05 – Winston Churchill arrives in Washington for talks with Truman.

 02 – In London, Field Marshal Sir William Slim is appointed Governor-General of Australia.

-06 - Seconds after breaking the sound barrier, a jet aircraft falls apart over the spectators at the Farnborough Air show in England, killing 26.
+06 – Seconds after breaking the sound barrier, a De Havilland 110 fighter jet disintegrates over the spectators at the Farnborough Air show in Hampshire, England, killing 31 people including the pilot, John Derry.

 10 – West Germany agrees to pay Israel £293 million in restitution for Nazi atrocities.